position Assistant Coach - Wide Receivers

 The Ohio State University

-He ranks high statistically among all-time Buckeye receivers who played in the NFL: fifth all-time in yards, per catch average (13.9) and games started; sixth in games played and receptions; and seventh in touchdowns.
+Among former Buckeye receivers who played in the NFL, Hartline ranks high statistically when comparing them: he is fifth among NFL Buckeyes in yards, per catch average (13.9) and games started; sixth in games played and receptions; and seventh in touchdowns.

-Hartline played for the Scarlet and Gray from 2005 through 2008 and was a part of four Big Ten championship teams while playing an integral role Ohio State reaching consecutive BCS National Championship games in 2006 and 2007.
+Hartline played for the Scarlet and Gray from 2005 through 2008 and was a part of four Big Ten championship teams – meaning he’s been with six Ohio State teams and has won six Big Ten titles, including consecutive Big Ten championships in 2017 and 2018.
+He also played an integral role in Ohio State reaching consecutive BCS National Championship games in 2006 and 2007.
 In 2007, he caught a career-best 52 passes for 694 yards and six touchdowns.
 Hartline’s career numbers include 90 catches, 1,429 yards and 12 touchdowns.

 Hartline graduated from Ohio State in spring 2009 with his degree in communications.
 He and his wife, Kara, have a young son, Brayden.